Last Updated on

 - May I take your kids to the park for a couple hours?

-- May I do your laundry on Thursday?
+- Can I do your laundry on Thursday?

 - May I mow your lawn?